 Ray effectively wild in D-backs win over Giants

-Robbie Ray pitched shutout ball into the seventh inning despite some control issues, Jake Lamb hit a bases-loaded triple and the Arizona Diamondbacks beat the San Francisco Giants 4-3 on Tuesday night.
-Chris Iannetta added an RBI single, and A.J.
-Pollock singled, scored and made a stellar play in center field to rob Aaron Hill of extra bases in the third.
+A.J.
+Pollock's defensive gem in center field to rob Aaron Hill of extra bases in the third inning was just as critical.
+Ray pitched shutout ball into the seventh inning despite some control issues, Jake Lamb hit a bases-loaded triple and the Diamondbacks beat the San Francisco Giants 4-3 on Tuesday night.

 Add your comments below